frederic-perez/AmE-dictionary/data/dictionary.md

 __snowshed__ _n_ :two::hammer:
 __snowshoe<sup>1</sup>__ _n_ :three::hammer: (snowshoeing)
 __snowshoe<sup>2</sup>__ _v_ :two::hammer: (snowshoeing)
-__snub-fighter__ _n_ The term _snub-fighter_ originates from its use in Star Wars novels to describe small starfighters like the Z-95 Headhunter and T-65B X-wing.
+__snub-fighter__ _n_ :two: (snub fighter) The term _snub-fighter_ originates from its use in Star Wars novels to describe small starfighters like the Z-95 Headhunter and T-65B X-wing.
 The term “snub” likely refers to the short range and limited capabilities of these fighters compared to larger ships.
 __snub-nosed__ _adj_ :two::hammer: _Snub-nosed revolver._ _He wore a snub-nosed .38 in a clip-on holster on his belt._
 __snub<sup>1</sup>__ _v_ :nine::m: /snʌb/ (snubs, snubbed) Rebuff, ignore, or spurn disdainfully. _Syn_ insult, slight, affront, humiliate _Putin is not just snubbing the United States and the G8._ _He snubbed faculty members and students alike._ _Snubbed nose._ :es: _desaire, repulsa_
 __snub<sup>2</sup>__ _n_ :seven: A deliberate slight or affront.
 __snuff out__ _v_ :two::hammer: (snuffed out) _Her life snuffed out at 41._
 __snuff<sup>1</sup>__ _n_ :two: __3__ Any powdered substance, esp one for sniffing up the nostrils.
 __snuff<sup>2</sup>__ _v_ :four::hammer: (snuffling) _He quickly snuffed it out._
-__snuffbox__ _n_ :two::hammer:
+__snuffbox__ _n_ :three: A small, often decorated box with a hinged lid, used for carrying snuff.
 __snuffle__ _v_
 __snuffling__ _n_
 __snug<sup>1</sup>__ _adj_